CsGetDegrees/Financial-App/README.md

 Now you are done!
 The app is currently a working version of the software, but there is much more to add.

+**If the build has any errors, try changing the type of phone you are simulating on.
+We believe this is a problem with the Xcode simulator.